microsoft/FluidFramework/BREAKING.md

 Back-compat support code for postProcess and ScheduleManager is removed for loader <= 0.8, which doesn't support group ops.
 Any component based on runtime >= 0.14 will no longer work with loader <= 0.8

+## New Error types
+The following new error interfaces have been added:
+- `IWriteError` is thrown when ops are sent on a read-only document

 # 0.13 Breaking Changes